llmware-ai/llmware/README.md

 5. Pytorch 2.3 note:  We have recently seen issues with Pytorch==2.3 on some platforms - if you run into any issues, we have seen that uninstalling Pytorch and downleveling to Pytorch==2.1 usually solves the problem.

 6. Numpy 2.0 note: we have seen issues with numpy 2.0 with many libraries not yet supporting.
-Our pip install setup will accept numpy 2.0 (to avoid pip conflicts), but if you pull from repo, We restrict numpy to versions <2.
+Our pip install setup will accept numpy 2.0 (to avoid pip conflicts), but if you pull from repo, we restrict numpy to versions <2.
 If you run into issues with numpy, we have found that they can be fixed by downgrading numpy to <2, e.g., 1.26.4.
 To use WhisperCPP, you should downlevel to numpy <2.

 ## Data Store Options